codekakitai51/part-time_calculator/README.md

 # Work-Hours Calculator

-This is a simple work-hours calculator created because the app we are required to use, Oplus, is not reliable and cannot accurately track working hours.
+This is a simple work-hours calculator created because the app we are required to use, Oplus, is not useful.

 ## How to Run